The upside-down tree – Penang's very own Baobab

-A National Geographic documentary, "The secret life of plants: Baobab trees" noted some interesting facts about the fruit: "The flesh inside is a sour chalky pulp, one of the most dense super food in the world.
-It may well be the richest plant base source of calcium, three and a half times more potent than milk.
+A National Geographic documentary, "The secret life of plants: Baobab trees" noted some interesting facts about the fruit: "The flesh inside is a sour chalky pulp, one of the most dense super-food in the world.
+It may well be the richest plant-based source of calcium, three and a half times more potent than milk.
 It also contains twice as much magnesium than leafy vegetables and 10 times the Vitamin C of an orange."

 Uses: Many parts of this tree are useful.
 The baobab's bark, leaves, fruit, and trunk are all used.
 The bark of the baobab is used for cloth and rope, the leaves for condiments and medicines, while the fruit, called "monkey bread", is eaten.
 The dry pulp of the long cucumber-shaped fruit is edible and its seed produces oil.

 In Africa, sometimes people live inside the huge trunks (the trunks of living baobabs are hollowed out for dwellings) and bush-babies live in the crown.
 The tree is regarded as sacred and offerings to ancestors are made at the base of the massive trunks.